ksonnet/ksonnet/docs/cli-reference/ks_env.md

 ```
       --as string                      Username to impersonate for the operation
+      --as-group stringArray           Group to impersonate for the operation, this flag can be repeated to specify multiple groups.
-      --certificate-authority string   Path to a cert. file for the certificate authority
+      --certificate-authority string   Path to a cert file for the certificate authority
       --client-certificate string      Path to a client certificate file for TLS
       --client-key string              Path to a client key file for TLS
       --cluster string                 The name of the kubeconfig cluster to use